kalimar/helix-remix/index.md

 to it!

 ### Helix Remix this Week
+[Helix Stock Cabs vs. Impulse Responses | REALITY: THIS NEEDS TO BE SAID! (with BLIND TEST!)](https://www.youtube.com/watch?v=qJGmhuRjmYk&t=1198s) - I learned a lot about Helix cab simulation vs impulse responses in this video.
+Jason walks through how he setup the comparison and then provides tips and tricks for dialing in tones with stock cabs.

 ### Patch of the Week

 I purchased my HX Stomp only about a month ago so to learn more about it I'm going to feature a patch from each amp for the next several weeks.
 So first up is the WhoWatt 100, which is based on the Hiwatt® DR-103 Brill.
+You heard it in the intro music, and in the background right now.
 This is a patch from the Fluid Solo Patch Exchange (link below) created by the user Jorge, who also happens to be the maintainer of this amazing website.
-I've included links to the [patch](https://www.fluidsolo.com/patchexchange/patch/pink-floyd-comfortably-numb,71) and more about the [amp simulation](https://www.fluidsolo.com/patchexchange/view-model/Whowatt-100,79).
+I've included links to the [patch](https://www.fluidsolo.com/patchexchange/patch/pink-floyd-comfortably-numb,71) and more about the [ampsim](https://www.fluidsolo.com/patchexchange/view-model/Whowatt-100,79).

 ### Wrap-Up